 BA, European University Viadrina in Frankfurt (Oder), 2003-2006.

 In 2006, after four semesters at the European University Viadrina in Frankfurt (Oder)/ Germany, I graduated with a Bachelors Degree in Cultural and Social Sciences.
 Professor Gangolf Hübinger and Dr. Klaus Große Kracht (then at the Center for Contemporary History, Potsdam) advised me on my undergraduate thesis on “Tannenberg.
 Aufstieg und Fall eines deutschen Erinnerungsortes“ [Tannenberg.
 Rise and Fall of a German lieu de mémoire].

-Having grown up in a wealthy town in the outskirts of Bonn, the former West German capital, I embraced the change of living in Frankfurt (Oder), approx. 60 miles east of Berlin on the Polish border.
+Having grown up in a wealthy town near Bonn, the former capital of West Grmany, I embraced the change of living in Frankfurt (Oder), approx. 60 miles east of Berlin on the Polish border.
 Dear friends taught me more than one could ever learn from textbooks about growing up in the GDR and the hardships that have hit the city since 1990.
 The founding idea of the Viadrina that sought to integrate the unified Germany and its eastern neighbors intrigued me.
 I was lucky to witness the dynamic and progressive presidency of Prof. Gesine Schwan, whose vision and activism earned the university national and international renown.